 - Your pay is enough to live reasonably comfortably so that you don’t have to account for mundane expenses between adventures.

 - You will probably be allocated resources, such as healing potions and the like to help with your adventures.
-Unofficially, you can keep whatever you don’t use unless it is rare or valuable.
+Unofficially, you can keep for personal use, give away or sell whatever the SAS gives unless it is rare or valuable.

 - You are part of the militia chain of command, though the SAS is viewed as an elite force.
 Also, you are viewed as part of a “special force” within this elite force and command usually involves a light touch.